Drama and Theatre

 A-Level Theatre Studies is the academic study of Theatre.
 The course ensures students attain a broad knowledge of texts, practitioners and genre whilst also giving them the opportunity to study a chosen practitioner and style in detail.
 The course allows students to study classical theatre as well as more contemporary and experimental theatre.
 The practical element of the course is supported by a carefully constructed written essay which details the actor’s practical processing understanding of the theory behind their work.

 Lessons take the form of practical workshops but an even greater emphasis is placed on the written word.
-Actors must be able to articulate their understanding of their set text in the written form.
+Actors must be able to articulate their understanding of their set texts in the written form.
 They must understand the playwright’s intentions, the effect of the text’s social and historical context on their understanding, and the way modern audiences will receive the text.
-In addition to this they must be able to communicate the ways in which they would perform or direct the text to highlight their understanding.
+They must also be able to realise the texts in light of the work of a chosen practitioner and must be able to communicate the ways in which they would perform or direct the text to highlight their understanding.
 One exam question is sat on this set text.

-Actors will also sit an exam question on the live production that they have seen; they will explain how the director used performance skills and or elements of production to communicate the essential themes and issues of the text.
+Actors will sit a written exam on their set texts and a live production that they have seen; they will explain how the director used performance skills and or elements of production to communicate the essential themes and issues of the text.

-Both written papers make up 60% of the AS course.
+Both written papers make up 40% of the AS course, the remaining 60% is practically moderated or examined.

 Actors in year 13 study two set texts: Wertenbaker’s ‘Our Country’s Good’ and Wilde’s ‘Lady Windermere’s Fan’.
 Lessons take the form of practical workshops but an even greater emphasis is placed on the written word.
 Actors must be able to articulate their understanding of both their set texts in the written form.
 They must understand the playwright’s intentions, the effect of the text’s social and historical context on their understanding, and the way modern audiences will receive the texts.
 In addition to this they must be able to communicate the ways in which they would perform, direct and stage the texts to demonstrate their understanding.
 One exam question is sat on each of the set texts.